dkarpa/dkarpa.github.io/_pages/about.md

 ---

 I'm David Karpa, a political economist studying public attitudes, political psychology, and political behavior.
-My research asks how people make sense of automation in public administration, and how economic inequality and insecurity contribute to processes of autocratisation.
+My current research asks how people make sense of automation in public administration, and how economic inequality and insecurity contribute to processes of autocratisation.
 Across both lines of inquiry, I use mixed empirical methods to analyze how technological and economic change reshape the relationship between citizens and the state at the micro level.
 My work on <a href="https://journals.sagepub.com/doi/10.1177/00104140241290208">public support for surveillance</a> has been published in <em>Comparative Political Studies</em>.